-'Highest certificate, diploma or degree' refers to the highest certificate, diploma or degree completed based on a hierarchy which is generally related to the amount of time spent 'inclass'.
+'Highest certificate, diploma or degree' refers to the highest certificate, diploma or degree completed based on a hierarchy which is generally related to the amount of time spent 'in-class'.
 For postsecondary completers, a university education is considered to be a higher level of schooling than a college education, while a college education is considered to be a higher level of education than in the trades.
 Although some trades requirements may take as long or longer to complete than a given college or university program, the majority of time is spent in on-the-job paid training and less time is spent in the classroom.
 Post-secondary graduates exclude institutional residents.

-73. Adult unemployment, 15 years and over
+87. Adult unemployment, 15 years and over

-Source: Statistics Canada, Labour Force Survey (special tabulations), 2009.
+Source : Labour Force Survey (special tabulations), Statistics Canada, 2011.
+CANSIM table no.: 109-5324